Amivono/privacy-policy/amivono-en.md

 Certain visitors to our website choose to interact with us in ways that require us to gather personally-identifying information.
 The amount and type of information that we gather depends on the nature of the interaction.
-For example, we ask visitors who sign up for an accout at our website to provide a username and email address.
+For example, we ask visitors who sign up for an account at our website to provide a username and email address.
 Those who engage in transactions with us are for example asked to provide additional information, including as necessary the personal and financial